-Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.
+Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific social, emotional and mental health (SEMH) needs.

 When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child.
 We will work with parents to create the plan and review it on a regular basis.